Sustainability

 Materiality Assessment

-Materiality assessment is important for identifying key ESG topics that are most relevant to our business and stakeholders.
-We adopt a four-step approach to identify and prioritise material ESG topics that have the most significant impacts on the environment, society and stakeholders.
-Our assessment process considers industry best practices, peer benchmarking and a thorough review of emerging trends shaping Singapore’s built environment sector.
-We actively engage with internal and external stakeholders to ensure that key ESG topics remain aligned with their expectations.
-These material ESG topics form the foundation of our annual sustainability reporting.
+Materiality assessment is essential for identifying key ESG topics that are most relevant and critical to our business and stakeholders.
+We adopt a structured four-step approach to determine and prioritise material ESG topics that have the most significant impacts on the environment, society, stakeholders and our business operations.
+Our assessment process considers industry best practices, peer benchmarking and review of emerging trends shaping Singapore’s built environment sector.
+We actively engage with both internal and external stakeholders to ensure that key ESG topics remain aligned with their expectations.
+These material ESG topics form the cornerstone of our annual sustainability reporting and strategic priorities going forward.

 Materiality Assessment Process